japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 `processPartitions` creates a new predicate (_postJoinFilter_) based on the `bothSides` of the <<condition, JoinConditionSplitPredicates>> if defined or `true` literal.

 [[processPartitions-leftSideJoiner]]
-`processPartitions` creates a <<spark-sql-streaming-OneSideHashJoiner.adoc#, OneSideHashJoiner>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#LeftSide, LeftSide>> and all other properties for the left-hand join side (`leftSideJoiner`).
+`processPartitions` creates a <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#LeftSide, LeftSide>> and all other properties for the left-hand join side (`leftSideJoiner`).

 [[processPartitions-rightSideJoiner]]
-`processPartitions` creates a <<spark-sql-streaming-OneSideHashJoiner.adoc#, OneSideHashJoiner>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#RightSide, RightSide>> and all other properties for the right-hand join side (`rightSideJoiner`).
+`processPartitions` creates a <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#RightSide, RightSide>> and all other properties for the right-hand join side (`rightSideJoiner`).

 [[processPartitions-leftOutputIter]][[processPartitions-rightOutputIter]]
-`processPartitions` requests the `OneSideHashJoiner` for the left-hand join side to <<spark-sql-streaming-OneSideHashJoiner.adoc#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> with the right-hand side one (that creates a `leftOutputIter` row iterator) and the `OneSideHashJoiner` for the right-hand join side to do the same with the left-hand side one (and creates a `rightOutputIter` row iterator).
+`processPartitions` requests the `OneSideHashJoiner` for the left-hand join side to <<spark-sql-streaming-OneSideHashJoiner.md#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> with the right-hand side one (that creates a `leftOutputIter` row iterator) and the `OneSideHashJoiner` for the right-hand join side to do the same with the left-hand side one (and creates a `rightOutputIter` row iterator).

 [[processPartitions-innerOutputCompletionTimeNs]]
 `processPartitions` records the current time (as _innerOutputCompletionTimeNs_ for the <<allRemovalsTimeMs, total time to remove rows>> performance metric in <<onOutputCompletion, onOutputCompletion>>).